Authentic Lessons for 21st Century Learning

 Summary

 This lesson focuses on the theme of mob mentality.
 Students will look for connections between informational text and a piece of fiction from the book "The Outsiders."
-Students will analyze the actions of a character from "The Outsiders" and determine whether the character acted independently or as part of a mob mentality.
-Students will make connections to their own lives as middle school students and explore how mob mentality, herd mentality, or "going along with the crowd," might affect their daily decision-making.
-This lesson includes optional modifications for distance learning and Google Classroom resources.
-While this lesson is currently aligned only to 8th grade standards, it would be appropriate to teach in grades 7 through 8, adjusting standards as needed.
+Students will analyze the actions of characters from "The Outsiders" and determine whether the characters acted independently or as part of a mob mentality.
+Students will make connections to their own lives as middle school students and explore how mob mentality, herd mentality, or "following the crowd," might affect their daily decision-making.

 Essential Question(s)